memery/phoenicz/doc/logging.md

 ### Definitions

-  A. An uncatched exception has occured
+  A. An uncaught exception has occurred
-  B. No exception has occured
+  B. No exception has occurred

 ### Explaination

-In case of `A`, `error_info()` will add some useful information to the log-message, such as on what line and in what function and file the exception occured.
+In case of `A`, `error_info()` will add some useful information to the log-message, such as on what line and in what function and file the exception occurred.
 In `B`-case, the message will be unchanged.